Zach McKinstry Player Props: Tigers vs. Padres

 Padres Pitching Rankings

-- The 8.9 strikeouts per nine innings put together by the Padres pitching staff ranks 12th in the league.
+- The 8.9 strikeouts per nine innings compiled by the Padres pitching staff ranks 12th in MLB.

-- The Padres have a 3.81 team ERA that ranks fourth across all league pitching staffs.
+- The Padres' 3.81 team ERA ranks sixth among all league pitching staffs.

-- Padres pitchers combine to give up 106 total home runs at a clip of 1.1 per game (to rank 12th in the league).
+- Padres pitchers combine to rank 13th in baseball in home runs surrendered (108 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.